afaniuolo/WFFM-Conversion-Tool/README.md

     - `DestMasterDb` - The connection string to the destination Sitecore Master database.
     - `mongodb_analytics` - The connection string to the source Sitecore Analytics MongoDB database (if applicable)

-    NOTE: *Only one between the WFFM and the mongodb_analytics connection strings is required, based on the available data source.*
+    NOTE: *Only one between the WFFM and the mongodb_analytics connection string is required, and it depends on the type of  data source used in the source Sitecore instance to save WFFM forms data.*

 2) Open the `AppSettings.json` file and modify the following settings, if needed:
     - `formsDataProvider` - This setting is used to configure the data provider used to read the stored forms data to migrate.
 Available values: